squidsoftwaresystems/chameleon/README.md

 - Run algorithms by themselves by running other scripts in subfolders of `evaluation/`

 ## Development:
+If your IDE requires it, copy the `compile_commands.json` from under `build/cp313` into root folder if IDE is not giving proper LSP support.
+Note that this file is generated when meson recompiles the project - to do that, re-run `pip install --no-build-isolation --editable .`

 The main code is under `src`, code for performance evaluation is under `evaluation`, code for unit tests is under `test`

 When running and developing code, it is recommended to put the entry points into `evaluation` and only keep logic under `src`.
 For example, `evaluation/metaheuristic/run_aco.py` might fetch data, and call a method in `src/metaheuristic` to optimise over it.